slowernews/wisdom-tldr/chapters/chapter_1_self.md

 -- Amy Cuddy*

 <!--
-- rudeness is the weak person's imitation of strength -- eric hoffer -->
+> *"Rudeness is the weak person's imitation of strength."
+-- Eric Hoffer*
+-->

 Confidence is not walking into a room thinking you are better than everyone, it’s walking in not having to compare yourself with anyone.
 Someone else’s strengths don’t make you look bad, being jealous and insecure does.